ankitmehrotrachemistry/1.__C_Sharp_Concepts_TopicWise/README.md

 ▶️ [Advanced C# Topics](https://www.youtube.com/watch?v=VT9ueWBqquU&list=PLwhVruPHD9ryiH4kN0EHYeXQXIOHLBcJX&index=1)

 **Q-1.
 Abstract Classes.**
 • Abstract methods do not have an implementation.
 • Abstract methods are implicitly virtual.
 • If a class has abstract methods it must be declared abstract itself.
 • One cannot create objects of an abstract class.

+**Q-2.
+Interface.**
+Interface = purely abstract class; only signatures, no implementation.

 **Q-1.
 What are some advanced garbage collection techniques in C# to improve performance?**